 Who Dies From This Cancer?

-Lung and bronchus cancer deaths are highest in people aged 65-74 years.
+The percent of lung and bronchus cancer deaths is highest among people aged 65-74.

 U.S. 2006-2010, All Races, Both Sexes